AwesomenessReborn/PNM-candidate-tracker/README.md

 This command will start the server in development mode using nodemon, which automatically restarts the server when file changes are detected.

-Editing and Viewing the Database from the Terminal
+### Editing and Viewing the Database from the Terminal

-To access and interact with your PostgreSQL database from the terminal:

-Open a new terminal window and execute the following command to access the PostgreSQL container:
+To access and interact with your PostgreSQL database from the terminal open a new terminal window and execute the following command to access the PostgreSQL container:

 ```bash
 docker exec -it api-db-1 psql -U postgres -d feedbackDB
 ```

-Replace backend-db-1 with the actual name of your running PostgreSQL container if itßß differs.
+Replace API-db-1 with the actual name of your running PostgreSQL container if it differs.

 Query data from the users table: